tacoe/OP1GO/README.md

 # OP1GO

-Backup your OP-1 on the go with this code and a Raspberry Pi Zero.
+Ultraportable backups for OP-1 with this tool and a Raspberry Pi Zero.

 ## Setup

-* This assumes MacOS.
-We'll configure the Raspberry Pi setup for a completely headless, networking-less setup.
+* This setup assumes MacOS.
+We'll configure the Raspberry Pi for a headless, networking-less setup.
 You can simply SSH into your raspberry pi transparently over the USB cable (the OS takes care of mapping `raspberrypi.local` for you).
 * Get a Raspberry Pi Zero, a micro-USB to female USB A breakout (for the OP-1 cable), a power adapter, a micro USB cable, a micro-SD card, and an adapter to plug the micro-SD card into your macbook.
 You'll need about 3Gb for the system, the rest is available for OP-1 backups.
 * Download Raspbian Stretch Lite from the Raspberry Pi website and burn it on SD (Download Etcher from etcher.io for an easy and foolproof way).
-When done, re-insert the card so the 'boot' partition gets mounted
+When done, re-insert the card so the 'boot' partition gets mounted.
 * In a terminal we'll edit the boot volume.
-Before the very first boot on a Pi, we can make changes to how the OS gets expanded on first boot.
-Handy!
+(Before the very first boot on a Pi, we can make changes to how the OS gets expanded on first boot.
+Handy!)
   * `cd /Volumes/boot`
   * `sudo touch ssh` to enable ssh
   * `sudo nano config.txt` -- to the bottom of the file, add `dtoverlay=dwc2`, add `dtparam=act_led_trigger=none` and save.
 This takes care of the USB networking and turning off the ACT led so we can use for our own purposes.